-Ultimately, a Democrat who shares your basic values is someone you can apply political pressure to once they’re in office.
-As we’ve seen, a Republican will almost never yield.
+Ultimately, a progressive who shares your basic values is someone you can apply political pressure to once they’re in office.
+As we’ve seen, the other side will almost never yield.

 Intending to caucus as a Democrat if elected Our goal is building a bench.

 Diverse Our candidates will be at least half women, as well as men of color.
 More broadly, we’ll look for diversity of experience.
 We certainly need more LGBTQ Americans, African Americans, Hispanics, Native Americans, Asian Americans, Pacific Islanders, and people with disabilities to run for office, and we also need more scientists, more teachers, more engineers, and more non-lawyers to run for office.